 Baboon Symbolism and the God Thoth

 Needless to say, baboons were highly regarded in ancient Egyptian society.
 The Egyptians associated baboons with the god Thoth, who was a guardian of the dead in the underworld as well as scribes, or communicators.
 Thoth oversaw subjects such as writing, science, and knowledge.
-Thus, the clever, communicative baboon was an apt symbol.
+Thus, the clever, communicative baboon was an apt symbol for him.

 In the Egyptian Book of the Dead, baboons guarded the Lake of Fire where the dead could find redemption.
-Thus, like Thoth, baboons were symbols of judgement.4
+Thus, like Thoth, baboons were symbols of judgement.3

 In addition to Thoth, baboons were associated with the deity Hapi, who was one of four sons of the god Horus.
 The Egyptians often depicted Hapi as having the head of a baboon.
-Hapi protected the lungs as people transitioned to the afterlife.
-(Horus’ other three sons were depicted as a human, a falcon, and a jackal.)5
+Hapi protected people’s lungs as they transitioned to the afterlife.
+(Horus’ other three sons were depicted as a human, a falcon, and a jackal.)4

 Baboon Spirit Animal